GonzaloAllenPerez444/cse15l-lab-reports/blogpost.md

 __What The Heck Are We Doing?__

-In this lab we are connecting to a remote server in the CSE basement using the “ssh” command in the vscode terminal.
+In this lab we are connecting to a remote server in the CSE basement using the `ssh` command in the vscode terminal.

 PART 1- Finding your Username and Changing your Password
 ========================================================